•

 agra,ahmedabad,ajmer,akola,aligarh,ambala,amravati,amritsar,aurangabad,ayodhya,bangalore,bareilly,bathinda,bhagalpur,bhilai,bhiwani,bhopal,bhubaneswar,bikaner,bilaspur,bokaro,chandigarh,chennai,coimbatore,cuttack,dehradun,delhi ncr,dhanbad,dibrugarh,durgapur,faridabad,ferozpur,gandhinagar,gaya,ghaziabad,goa,gorakhpur,greater noida,gurugram,guwahati,gwalior,haldwani,haridwar,hisar,hyderabad,indore,jabalpur,jaipur,jalandhar,jammu,jamshedpur,jhansi,jodhpur,jorhat,kaithal,kanpur,karimnagar,karnal,kashipur,khammam,kharagpur,kochi,kolhapur,kolkata,kota,kottayam,kozhikode,kurnool,kurukshetra,latur,lucknow,ludhiana,madurai,mangaluru,mathura,meerut,moradabad,mumbai,muzaffarpur,mysore,nagpur,nanded,narnaul,nashik,nellore,noida,palwal,panchkula,panipat,pathankot,patiala,patna,prayagraj,puducherry,pune,raipur,rajahmundry,ranchi,rewa,rewari,rohtak,rudrapur,saharanpur,salem,secunderabad,silchar,siliguri,sirsa,solapur,sri-ganganagar,srinagar,surat,thrissur,tinsukia,tiruchirapalli,tirupati,trivandrum,udaipur,udhampur,ujjain,vadodara,vapi,varanasi,vellore,vijayawada,visakhapatnam,warangal,yamuna-nagar

-JEE Advanced 2023 syllabus is still to be released by the authorities and will be announced at the official website - jeeadv.ac.in.
+JEE Advanced 2025 syllabus is released by the authorities and will be announced at the official website - jeeadv.ac.in.
 On this page, we have provided the detailed JEE Advanced syllabus for all three subjects, Physics, Chemistry, and Mathematics in a PDF format.
-For the ease of students, we have provided the detailed JEE Advanced 2023 Physics syllabus on the page.
+For the ease of students, we have provided the detailed JEE Advanced 2024 Physics syllabus on the page.
 To score well in the exam, it is important to go through the JEE Advanced recommended syllabus.

 • Concepts of Physics by H C Verma (Vol-1 and Vol-2)